maddude73/clientpass-doc-site-master/public/docs/SAD.md

 The system is decomposed into two main containers: the Frontend Application and the Backend Services.

 ### 3.1 Frontend Application (Client-Side)
 - **UI Components (React)**: A collection of pages, forms, and custom components built with React, TypeScript, and shadcn-ui.
+This includes a comprehensive **Admin Console** for platform management.
 - **Routing Service (React Router)**: Manages client-side navigation and renders the appropriate page components.
 - **State Management Service**: Utilizes TanStack Query for managing server state (caching, re-fetching) and React Context for global UI state like authentication.
 - **API Client Service (Supabase JS Client)**: The sole interface for communicating with the backend.
 It handles API requests to the database and invokes Edge Functions.